uwescience/git-intermediate/git-review.md

 1. What is difference between `git log` and `git reflog`?

 1. What is the difference between local and remote repository?

+1. What is the difference between rebasing and merging?